Cogenesis of visible and dark matter in a scotogenic model: Model

-The two neutrino mass scales ($m_\text{sol}$ and $m_\text{atm}$) are generated from the heavy seesaw mass scales of $N_2$ and $N_3$.
-The lightest RHN $N_1$ which emerges as the DM candidate have a negligible contribution towards the neutrino mass due to its tiny Yukawa couplings \cite{Molinaro:2014lfa}, which remain in consonance with the neutrino oscillation data \cite{Esteban:2020cvm}.
+which is directly proportional to the non-self hermitian part of the potential given in Eq. \ref{eq:Scalar_Potential} as stated above.
+The solar and atmospheric neutrino mass scales are generated from the heavy seesaw masses of $N_2$ and $N_3$.
+The Yukawa structure in Eq. \ref{yukawa} has 18 parameters and are responsible to generate the neutrino oscillation parameters \cite{Esteban:2020cvm}.
+The lightest RHN $N_1$ which emerges as the DM candidate have a negligible contribution towards the neutrino mass due to its tiny Yukawa couplings \cite{Molinaro:2014lfa} and will be demonstrated to be produced by late time decay of the $\eta$ state producing a cosmologically viable sub-GeV freeze-in dark matter.